gotha/xoomworks-hackathon2020/content/howto.md

 Write down what you are good at and how you would like to contribute.

 Propose to start a team around an idea that you have or join already established team.
-Please contact the team lead to make sure there are seats avaiable.
+Please contact the team lead to make sure there are seats available.

 ### Promote
-Put a description of your idea in [this repo](https://github.com/gotha/xoomworks-hackathon2020) and submit a PR, then spread the word.
+Put a description of your idea in [this repository](https://github.com/gotha/xoomworks-hackathon2020) and submit a PR, then spread the word.